schultek/dart_mappable/README.md

 - The letters before the comma define how to transform each word of a field name.
 They can be either `l` for `lowerCase`, `u` for `upperCase`, or `c` for `capitalCase`.
 When using only one letter, it is applied to all words.
 When using two letters, the first one is applied to only the first word and the second one to all remaining words.
-- The one letter after the comma defines the seperator between each word, like `_` or `-`.
+- The one letter after the comma defines the separator between each word, like `_` or `-`.
 This can be any character or empty.

 Here are some examples that can be achieved using this syntax:
 ```yaml